-Blue Jays are omnivorous and consume a wide variety of food, including fruits, seeds, nuts, insects, spiders, small mice, and eggs from other birds.
+Blue jays are omnivorous and consume a wide variety of food, including fruits, seeds, nuts, insects, spiders, small mice, and eggs from other birds.
 They will also scare away other birds and steal their food.
-At Cosley Zoo, the Blue Jay is fed fruits and vegetables, birdseed, a processed insectivore (insect-eater) diet, and insects.
+At Cosley Zoo, the blue jay is fed fruits and vegetables, bird seed, a complete insectivore (insect-eater) diet, and insects.

 Blue Jays are most often found in woodlands, especially those with some clearings.